A comprehensive guide to the Freshdesk GitHub integration in 2026

 3 common ways to set up a Freshdesk GitHub integration

 Okay, so you see the value.
 Now, how do you actually do it?
-There are a few common ways to connect Freshdesk and GitHub, and each has its own good and bad points.
+There are a few common ways to connect Freshdesk and GitHub, and each has its own strengths.
 Let's break them down.

 The Freshworks Marketplace app